yayinternet/cs193x-course/info.md

 In general, homework is allowed to be submitted up to 48 hours after the deadline.
 Homework submitted on time will receive a small bonus to their homework score.

 - Each homework writeup will indicate the deadline for on-time submission.
-- Submitting by the deadline earns an on-time bonus, typically a ~5% perk.
+- Submitting by the deadline earns an on-time bonus, typically a 1-2 point bonus.
 - If you miss the deadline, there is a 48 hour grace period.
 You can make a late submission up to the end of the grace period.
 These late submissions are not penalized, but do not earn the on-time bonus.
 - Submissions are **not accepted beyond the grace period**.
 The grace period is strictly enforced.